Jaspersoft/js-visualize-components-samples/pages/input-controls/events.md

 # Events

 To work with user input, you may provide a callback function that is called when certain events occur.
-Currently we only support change events.
+Currently we only support change event.

 When configuring the Input Controls component, you may provide a JSON object in the events property of your configuration object.

-See [Input Controls]({{site.baseurl}}/pages/input-controls/basic-usage#rendering-the-control-panel) for more information on configuring the Input Controls component.
+See [Input Controls]({{site.baseurl}}/pages/input-controls/basic-usage#render-the-input-controls) for more information on configuring the Input Controls component.
 In read-only scenarios where you do not wish to process user input, you can omit this configuration.
 ``` js
 events?: {